CHTC/chtc-website-source/_uw-research-computing/variable-memory.md

 ## Why you should care about memory usage

+Because CHTC is a shared resource, correctly requesting the resources that you require for your jobs to function ensures that both you and other users have a good experience on the system.

 * **Over-requesting memory** may cause your jobs to **wait in idle** for longer than needed, since HTCondor needs to find and allocate these larger resource requests for your jobs.
-Additionally, CHTC's HTC system is a shared resource, so we encourage you to be a good citizen and only request the resources you need for your jobs.
+And resources unused by your job could be used for others' jobs.

 * **Under-requesting memory** may cause your jobs to **go on hold** when they do exceed the memory allocated to your job.
+Whatever work by your job will be lost but the computing time will still affect your priority.

-> But what if a fraction of your jobs needs more memory than the rest of the list of jobs?
+But what if only a **fraction** of your jobs needs more memory than the rest of the list of jobs?
 How can you get the throughput you need without over-requesting memory?

 ## Use `retry_request_memory`